HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Experiments: Video Style Transfer

 \subsection{Comparison To Prior State-of-the-Art}

-Now we compare \methodacro{} to the state-of-the-art video consistency method from Lai \etal~\cite{Lai2018}, denoted as FST-vcons.
-For this baseline, we first apply the same image style transfer model as \methodacro{}, and then apply the consistency model of Lai \etal as a post-translation step.
+Now we compare HyperCon to frame-wise style transfer (FST)~\cite{Johnson2016} and a state-of-the-art video consistency method from Lai \etal{} (FST-vcons)~\cite{Lai2018}.
+For FST-vcons, we first apply FST to the video, and then apply the consistency model of Lai \etal{} as a post-translation step.
+Note that FST-vcons must process inputs sequentially, whereas HyperCon can operate on several time steps in parallel due to its short-range dependencies.
+Given efficient implementations of both methods, HyperCon's parallelizability gives it an advantage in terms of inference time on long videos.

+We provide a quantitative comparison of these methods in Table~\ref{tab:baselines-style}.
+Since FST stylizes each frame independently, it naturally yields the worst temporal consistency as indicated by its relatively poor warping errors and patch-based consistency scores.
+Between FST-vcons and our HyperCon approach, the latter obtains better FID scores, warping errors, and patch-based consistency scores, indicating that it is more temporally consistent and better captures the intended style and content compared to FST-vcons.

+To ensure that these conclusions match those derived from human judgements, we devise a survey on Amazon Mechanical Turk to compare HyperCon and the FST-vcons baseline on our test videos (Section~\ref{sec:datasets-style}).
+To judge overall quality, we present subjects with corresponding videos from each method and ask which is more appealing---the percentage of responses that favor our method is \textbf{57.3\%} for the rain-princess style and \textbf{55.5\%} for the mosaic style.
+As for style adherence, we present the two aforementioned videos alongside the frame-wise translated one from FST, and ask method is more similar to FST---here, the percentage of responses that favor our method is \textbf{79.1\%} for rain-princess and \textbf{76.8\%} for mosaic.
+Survey design details are included in the supplementary materials.